 You can also follow us on Facebook

-The poll in the column below right is intended as fun rather than a serious enquiry so do feel free to take part as it does not record anything other than the number of people who have voted.
+The poll in the column below right is for fun rather than a serious enquiry so please feel free to take part.
+It only records the number of people who have voted.
 There will be no catastrophic events as a result of it.
-We know of one former benefice resident who regularly participates and does not necessarily respond with his actual opinions but does like to stir a bit.
+We know of one former benefice resident who regularly participates, not necessarily with his actual opinions but does like to stir a bit!

 We are now supporting the Richmond Storehouse Foodbank with donations.
 See this page about the foodbank.
 When you come to church, please consider bringing a tin, jar or packet of something suitable for the foodbank collection.